Schinmay31/Social-Media-App/README.md

 To get started with the SocialBee Backend API locally, follow these steps :
 - clone project locally
+- set up enviroment variables.
 - run 'npm install'
 - run 'npm start'

 ## Authentication and Security

 - data transmission using HTTP.
 - Authentication and Autherization is done using passport.js
 - Rate limiting to prevent abuse.